nrjkhtr1/Indian-Economy-Study-using-news-articles/README.md

 Above step can be see in <b><i>"Triple_generation.ipynb"</i></b> file.<br>
 ➣ After converting the sentence to triplets it is then feed into transE algorithm to get the embeddings of triplets.
 This step can be seen in <b><i>"transE.ipynb"</i></b> file.<br>
-➣ Entity with close meanings would have close embedding vectors. <br>
+➣ Entity with similar meanings would have close embedding vectors. <br>
 ➣ Feed the embedding vector of the news articles to the sequential model. <br>
 ➣ Optimize the architecture of the model by using Bi-LSTM and attention or advance technique like BERT.